deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ## Configuration

 The goal of this session is to setup a small HPC cluster consisting of 4 nodes  (1 master, 3 slaves) using BiBiGrid.
-The template below does the job, you have to replace all XXX's with your environment.
+The template below does the job for the de.NBI cloud site in Bielefeld - you have to replace all XXX's with your project environment.
+When running BiBigrid on other cloud sites than Bielefeld, you have possibly also adjust the region, availabilityZone, instance type(s) and image id(s).

 ### Templates